 Wedding Thank-You Card Wording

-Use our thank-you note template and samples as a starting point, then add personal touches and your unique voice to make them your own.
+Use our thank-you note template and samples as a starting point for what to write in a thank you card, then add personal touches and your unique voice to make them your own.

-1. Start by saying “thank you” and mention the specific gift.
+1. Start with one of these thank you greetings and mention the specific gift.

 - Dear Aunt Sue, Thank you for the stand mixer, it made our day when we opened it.